luminati-io/bypass-cloudflare/README.md

 ### Implementing CAPTCHA-Solving Services

 Cloudflare may show a CAPTCHA to suspicious clients when other detection methods fall short.
 Its Turnstile system runs lightweight, non-interactive challenges but can switch to interactive CAPTCHAs that challenge scrapers.
 Additionally, many services employ human solvers to bypass these CAPTCHAs.
+Read our article about [the best CAPTCHA Solvers]( https://brightdata.com/blog/web-data/best-captcha-solvers) to find the perfect service for your use case.

 ### Using a Fortified Headless Browser

 To bypass Cloudflare’s JavaScript challenges, your scraper must mimic real browser behavior—executing JavaScript, handling cookies, and simulating actions like scrolling, mouse movements, and clicks.
-Tools like [Selenium](https://www.selenium.dev/) can do this, but headless browsers often reveal themselves (e.g., via `navigator.webdriver`).
-Plugins such as [undetected_chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) and [puppeteer-extra-plugin-stealth](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth) help mask these traits.
+Tools like [Selenium](https://www.selenium.dev/) can do this, but [headless browsers](https://brightdata.com/blog/web-data/best-headless-browsers) often reveal themselves (e.g., via `navigator.webdriver`).
+Plugins such as [undetected_chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) and [puppeteer-extra-plugin-stealth](https://brightdata.com/blog/how-tos/avoid-getting-blocked-with-puppeteer-stealth) help mask these traits.

 Below is an example using undetected_chromedriver: